MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

 private bool SetTitleBarColors()
 {
     // Check to see if customization is supported.
+    // The method returns true on Windows 10 since Windows App SDK 1.2, and on all versions of
-    // Currently only supported on Windows 11. if (AppWindowTitleBar.IsCustomizationSupported())
+    // Windows App SDK on Windows 11. if (AppWindowTitleBar.IsCustomizationSupported())
     {
         if (m_AppWindow is null)